The world’s leading publication for data science, AI, and ML professionals.

 For instance, a major fashion brand reports sustainability expenditure (Euros) and waste production levels (Tons).

-• A product-centred approach (LCA) is preferred to track how expenditures are affecting the environmental footprint along the supply chain
+• A product-centred approach (LCA) is preferred to track how expenditures affect the supply chain’s environmental footprint.

 Network analysis helps to understand relationships between entities in a network.